Flintholm: History

-Flintholm takes its name from an estate which was founded when a large area of farm land which had until then belonged to Ladegården, a farm under Copenhagen Castle, was auctioned off in lots in 1765.
+Flintholm takes its name from an estate founded when a large area of farmland, which had then belonged to Ladegården, a farm under Copenhagen Castle, was auctioned off in lots in 1765.
 It was named after Jacob Nielsen Flindt, a farmer, who acquired the property in the 1790s.
 In 1827, most of the land was sold off to a neighbouring estate, Grøndal, while the house, including a small wood and a garden, was sold to H. J. Grove, a post officer, who used it as a summer retreat.

-The area remained open countryside until the 1890s when it was acquired by the City and designated for municipal utility and service functions.
-Frederiksberg's second gasworks opened at 76 Finsensvej in 1895 and was in 1908 joined by Finsen Power Station down the road.
+The area remained open countryside until the 1890s, when it was acquired by the City and designated for municipal utility and service functions.
+Frederiksberg's second gasworks opened at 76 Finsensvej in 1895 and was joined in 1908 by Finsen Power Station down the road.

 Flintholm House was adapted for use as an infectious disease hospital.
-It consisted of 12 beds in the house and 40 beds in two tent wings.
+It comprised 12 beds in the house and 40 beds in two tent wings.
 It was in use in 1917, when Frederiksberg was hit by an outbreak of scarlet fever, and again a few years later during an outbreak of smallpox.

-Up through the century, Frederiksberg Gasworks saw several expansions, especially in the years after World War II, before it was closed down in 1964.
+Up through the century, Frederiksberg Gasworks saw several expansions, especially after World War II, before it was closed down in 1964.

 Redevelopment

 In 2001, prompted by the opening of Flintholm station, Frederiksberg Municipality, in collaboration with DSB and private investors, decided to develop a masterplan for redevelopment of the area into a new mixed-use neighbourhood.

 The new streets and spaces that were created were mostly named for Danish revue artists, such as Preben Kaas, Dirch Passer, Elga Olga, Kjeld Petersen, Marguerite Viby and Stig Lommer.
-The area is therefore also known as Revykvarteret, literally "The Revue Quarter".
+The area is therefore also known as Revykvarteret, literally "The Revue Quarter."

 Notable buildings and residents

-The only surviving building from the gasworks is a building known as the Yellow House (Den Gule Villa).
-It is now used as a local cultural centre.
-It was listed in 2003.
+The only surviving gasworks building is the Yellow House (Den Gule Villa), which was listed in 2003 and is now used as a local cultural centre.
 Flintholm Church is not located within the area but further south at Peter Bangs Vej.

 NCC's Flintholm Company House was designed by Vilhelm Lauritzen Architects and is located next to Flintholm Station.
 It contains 21,000 square metres of office space and 3m000 square metres for retail and cafés.
 KPMG inaugurated their new Danish head office in the area in 2011.
 Their building was designed by 3XN and has room for 1,700 employees.